Nethrah/SImplePlugin/README.md

-# ENcrypt plugin for iOS
+# Encrypt plugin for iOS

+Password Encryption uses SHA 256 algorithm.
+I forked open source code for SHA 256algorithm  and implemented in this cordova Project.
 ### Cordova

 The plugin can be installed via the Cordova command line interface: